-Bechamel – a white sauce made by thickening milk with roux.
+Bechamel – a white sauce made by thickening milk with a roux.
 Since this sauce can be altered for so many recipes, it’s a great technique for new cooks to master.

 Helpful articles related to the cooking term Bechamel:

-- How to Make Bechamel.
+- How to Make Bechamel

 - Scalloped Turnips and Rutabaga -contains a bechamel tutorial

-- How to Make Cream of Chicken Soup – cream of chicken soup is basically bechamel and chicken stock, you’ll never go back to cream of whatever soups again.
+- How to Make Cream of Chicken Soup – Cream of chicken soup is basically bechamel and chicken stock.
+You’ll never go back to cream of whatever soups again.

 Helpful articles related to the cooking term boiling: